-MCC maintains an employee stock purchase plan ("ESPP").
-Under the ESPP, eligible employees are allowed to participate in the purchase of shares of MCC's Class A common stock at a minimum 15% discount on the date of the allocation.
-Shares purchased by employees amounted to 64,647 for the year ended December 31, 2009.
-The net proceeds to us were approximately \$0.2 million for the year ended December 31, 2009.
+We maintain an employee stock purchase plan, under which eligible employees are allowed to participate in the purchase of shares of our Class A common stock at a minimum 15% discount on the date of the allocation.
+Shares purchased by employees amounted to 320,347 for the year ended December 31, 2009.
+The net proceeds to us were approximately \$1.1 million for the year ended December 31, 2009.